gregoriB/personal-portfolio-site/README.md

 <div style='width: 900px; margin: 0 auto;'>

-Made with React, Typescript, CSS, and AWS Lambda functions for using NodeMailer.
+Made with React, TypeScript, CSS, and AWS Lambda functions for using NodeMailer.
 Check out the `node-express-server` branch for a Node and Express server version.

 </div>